-The United Nations (U.N.)
-Agenda for 2030 identifies climate change, biodiversity, oceans, health, and other sustainable development goals as major challenges in the 21st century.
-Profound scientific understanding is key to creating the policies and solutions humanity must have for a transition to a sustainable future.
-However, scientific communities don’t often collaborate to address these challenges.
-This is especially true of basic life science, which has not been connected to the sustainability discourse, as those conversations have traditionally been the domain of environmental science.
-To better connect basic life research to climate change and other sustainability challenges, the U.N.
-General Assembly declared 2022-2023 to be the U.N.
-International Year of Basic Sciences for Sustainable Development, (IYBSSD).
+The UN Agenda for 2030 identifies climate change, biodiversity, oceans, health and other sustainable development goals as major challenges in the 21st century.
+Profound scientific understanding is key to underpinning the policies and solutions that humanity needs for a transformative transition to a sustainable future.
+However, science communities are still siloed in addressing this challenge.
+This is true of basic life science which has not been engaged in supporting sustainability transformations, as this discourse has been predominantly the domain of environmental and sustainability science.

-In June 2023, the Human Frontier Science Program Organization (HFSPO) will initiate an international effort to build bridges between basic life science and environmental science communities at academic, policy and funding levels will be hosted with the aim of discussing how basic research in the life sciences can help accelerate the sustainability transition.
+In June 2023, the Human Frontier Science Program Organization (HFSPO) will initiate an international effort to build bridges between basic life science and environmental science communities at academic, policy and funding levels with the aim of discussing solutions offered by basic life science that have the potential to accelerate the sustainability transition.
 This initiative will take the form of a High-Level Summit entitled Fundamental Life Science meets Climate, Environment and Sustainability: new bridges – new partnerships – new opportunities, followed by a two-day International Scientific Symposium.

 To better connect fundamental science to climate change and sustainability transition challenges, the U.N.
 General Assembly declared 2022-2023 to be the U.N.
 International Year of Basic Sciences for Sustainable Development.
 The Summit is proposed as HFSPO and its partners’ contribution to the U.N.
 International Year of Basic Science for Sustainable Development (IYBSSD).